-- The 2025 tax season has begun! - The IRS is accepting and processing 2024 tax year returns, and the deadline to file is Tuesday, April 15, 2025. - · Need help filing your taxes? - You can get free tax preparation assistance by IRS-certified volunteers from the Volunteer Income Tax Assistance (VITA), Tax Counseling for the Elderly (TCE), and Tax-Aide programs. - These services are available if your income is \$67,000 or less, you are 60 years old or older, or you have a disability or speak limited English. - For more information and to find a location near you, visit irs.gov/VITA - You can get connected to IRS-certified volunteers virtually to have your return prepared through GetYourRefund.org - This service is free if your income is \$67,000 or less, and is a good option if you are comfortable using technology. - You can prepare and file your own return through IRS Free File at irs.gov/freefile - If your income is \$84,000 or less, you can access guided return preparation assistance. - Watch out for scams!
+- The deadline to file your tax return this year was April 15, 2025. - If you have not filed your tax return for this year or previous years, you should do so as soon as possible. - If you owe taxes, you may owe a penalty for filing late and interest charges on the taxes not paid by the original due date. - If you do not owe taxes or you expect a refund, you may not owe a penalty.
+Still, it may be best to file as soon as you can to receive your refund or to ensure you don't owe a balance. - For more information, visit irs.gov/taxtopics/tc153 - Need help filing your taxes? - You can get free tax preparation assistance by IRS-certified volunteers from the Volunteer Income Tax Assistance (VITA), Tax Counseling for the Elderly (TCE), and Tax-Aide programs. - These services are available if your income is \$67,000 or less, you are 60 years old or older, or you have a disability or speak limited English. - For more information and to find a location near you, visit irs.gov/VITA - You can get connected to IRS-certified volunteers virtually to have your return prepared through GetYourRefund.org - This service is free if your income is \$67,000 or less, and is a good option if you are comfortable using technology. - You can prepare and file your own return through IRS Free File at irs.gov/freefile - If your income is \$84,000 or less, you can access guided return preparation assistance.

+- You can use Direct File to file your tax return. - If your 2024 wages were under \$200,000, you may qualify for direct file. - Check your eligibility at tax.ny.gov/pit/efile/direct-file/direct-file- eligibility.htm - Watch out for scams!
 The IRS will never text, email, or contact you on social media asking for your personal or financial information. - Learn about recent tax scams and how to recognize and report one at irs.gov/alerts